pjazdzyk/lottery-web/readme.md

 - facade design pattern,
 - noSQL databases (MongoDB) for coupon and results repositories,
 - Good coverage with unit tests, including "happy path" integration tests,
-- controllers tested via mockMvs, winning numbers service was stubbed using WireMock,
+- controllers tested via mockMvc, winning numbers service was stubbed using WireMock,
 - Scheduled lottery run and results processing,
 - Redis cache for optimized results queries,
 - Docker is used for module containerization,